rajannpatel/ubuntupbx/deploy-to-gcp.md

     > us-east1-b                 us-east1                 UP
     > ```

-5. Only zones `us-west1`, `us-central1`, and `us-east1` in region `us-east` qualify for Google Cloud's free tier.
-Set the `ZONE` and `REGION` environment variables with one of the 3 free tier regions in the free tier `us-east1` zone, or select another zone and region combination from the `gcloud compute zones list` output:
+5. Only regions `us-west1`, `us-central1`, and `us-east1` in North America qualify for Google Cloud's free tier.
+Set the `ZONE` and `REGION` environment variables with one of the 3 free tier regions, and choose any zone in that region.
+The following zone and region can be used, or select another zone and region combination from the `gcloud compute zones list` output:

     ```bash
     ZONE=us-east1-b